EffectOrientedProgramming/book/Chapters/04_Initialization.md

 Each step along the way, that information is checked, and if it fails the operation is short-circuited and the failure information is produced.
 This way you won't have failures randomly propagating through your system, as you do with exceptions.

-Sometimes you need to be able to say, "Here's the answer and it's OK."
+Sometimes you need to say, "Here's the answer and it's OK."
 The `succeed` method produces such an Effect; it is available for both regular `ZIO`s as well as `ZLayers` (There is also a `fail` method to produce a failed Effect).
-So what `layer` does is create a `BreadStoreBought` object and turns it into a successful `ZLayer` Effect.
+So `layer` creates a `BreadStoreBought` object and turns it into a successful `ZLayer` Effect.

 You can also think of a `ZLayer` as a more-powerful constructor.
 Calling `layer` produces a new instance of `BreadStoreBought` within a `ZLayer`.
 This `ZLayer` provides the `BreadStoreBought` instance as a dependency to any other Effect that needs it.

-Now we're ready to incorporate the `BreadStoreBought` dependency into a program:
+Now we'll incorporate the `BreadStoreBought` dependency into a program:

 ```scala 3 mdoc:runzio
 import zio.*